PALS English - Navigate your Way to Success

 Who can enrol in PALS?

-• For this summer semester 2025, PALS is open to International students in any semester of English-medium Master's degree programmes.
+• For this winter semester 25/26, PALS is open to International students in any semester of English-medium Master's degree programmes.

 • M.Sc.
 Aerospace engineering